WordPress theme preview is a great feature from WordPress wherein, it lets you see what your design or content looks like just before you publish it.

 So easy.
 All you have to do is rename the folder to remove the space.
-There’s 2 ways you can do it.
+There are 2 ways you can do it.

 If you use something like Dreamweaver, where you can edit files on a server, just navigate to where the theme folder is stored and add the _.

-Alternatively, you can also re-download the theme, unzip it and rename the folder to add the _, then upload the theme.
-It won’t matter if you already have the same theme with the space as well.
+Alternatively, you can also re-download the theme, unzip it, and rename the folder to add the _, then upload the theme.
+It won’t matter if you already have the same theme as space as well.

 So we changed my WP Contempo folder to WP_Contempo, and voila!
 The preview worked just fine.

-And that is how you fix a wordpress theme preview not working properly.
+And that is how you fix a WordPress theme preview not working properly.
 Pretty simple right?
-It is pretty basic solution and MAYBE it won’t fix your problem.
-But its better to start somewhere than nowhere.
+It is a pretty basic solution and MAYBE it won’t fix your problem.
+But it’s better to start somewhere than nowhere.

-Instead of doing all those complicated and risky solutions which involves potentially deleting your content, or on the worst case, deleting your site, why not start with a rather simple and straightforward solution.
+Instead of doing all those complicated and risky solutions which involve potentially deleting your content, or on the worst case, deleting your site, why not start with a rather simple and straightforward solution.